 Under $25 Pinot Noir Values from Sonoma

 Pinot Noir isn’t an easy grape to grow and it isn’t an easy grape to vinify either.
-Combine those two points with low yields and you have a wine that tends to be pricey, wherever it hails from.
-And, Sonoma isn’t an appellation known for its bargains, whatever the variety may be.
+Combine those two points with low yields and you have a wine style that tends to be pricey, wherever it hails from.
+Plus, Sonoma isn’t an appellation known for its bargains, whatever the grape variety may be.
 So, when I recently purchased a dozen Sonoma Pinot Noirs under $40, I was particularly pleased to find these three bottlings under $25.
 If you look around diligently enough, you’ll almost always find fine surprises in the wine world.

 Johnson Family 2012 Pinot Noir Sonoma Coast 14.1% $18